Who takes the course and why?

-Rio Hondo College.
+Center on campus.
 Working students may not use their

 place of employment as the lab site.
 This is not negotiable.
-This

 What are the hour requirements?

-Students select a consistent one day per week and a total of three consecutive hours to work with the children
+Students select a consistent one day per week and a consecutive

+total of three hours and 10 minutes to work with the children

 for the entire semester.
-Only day hours Monday through Friday are available.
+Only day hours Monday through Friday

 semester begins with information regarding presemester

-address.
-The instructor for your section will ask you to
+preparation.
+The instructor will ask you to respond with

-basis.
-All students must provide documentation of a TB
+- All students must provide documentation of a TB test

 or email questions to